Honoring Human Nobility: The Brilliant Star Framework

 Of the seven domains, three are in essence related to faculties of mind traditionally identified in psychology:

 Two of the domains refer to the remaining domains included in the ancient Greek description of human beings (i.e., mind, body, spirit):

-Finally, social refers to human relationships while moral character refers to the underlying qualities of a person's moral or ethical knowledge, attitudes, values, and commitments that are systematically displayed in one's behavior.
+Finally, social refers to human relationships and making friends while moral character refers to the underlying qualities of a person's moral or ethical knowledge, attitudes, values, and commitments that are systematically displayed in one's behavior.
 Character is associated with the quality of one's life, especially in terms of moral and ethical decisions and actions.

 There are a wide variety of issues associated with citizenship such as